12 Best Issue Tracking Software in 2026

 Pros: Includes everything needed for managing and monitoring performance and issues across all digital assets.

-Cons: Lots of features, a complex multi-layered toolbox, more suited to enterprise organizations.
+Cons: Lots of features, a complex multi-layered toolbox, more suited to enterprise organizations than small teams.

 Alternatives: GitHub Issues and Marker.io.